joinrakee1/bank_marketing_campaign_analysis/README.md

-# Bank Term Deposit Subscription Prediction
+# Bank Marketing Campaign Analysis

 This project applies machine learning techniques to predict whether a client will subscribe to a term deposit based on data from a Portuguese bank's marketing campaign.
 It uses Logistic Regression and Random Forest classifiers to model and evaluate performance on the UCI Bank Marketing Dataset.